StrayDragon/sqlsurge/vsce/README.md

 > [!NOTE]
 > This feature is experimental.
 Feedback is welcome!

+sqlsurge supports multiple languages by default:
+- **TypeScript**: Prisma, TypeORM, and other SQL libraries
+- **Python**: sqlite3, SQLAlchemy, Django ORM, psycopg2, and more
+- **JavaScript**: Same as TypeScript

-sqlsurge supports Prisma in TypeScript and SQLx in Rust by default.
-But you can use sqlsurge with any raw SQL queries, such as `TypeORM` or user-defined functions by setting.
+You can also configure sqlsurge to work with any raw SQL queries or user-defined functions.

 This is an example of settings for custom raw SQL queries.